Ethiopia – Dec 21-Jan 7, 2023

 The climate of Gondar is mild, temperate to warm, with an average temperature of 20 °C year round.

 Fasil Ghebbi WHS.
-In the 16th and 17th centuries, the fortress-city of Fasil Ghebbi was the residence of the Ethiopian emperor Fasilides and his successors.
+In the 16th and 17th centuries, the fortress city of Fasil Ghebbi was the residence of the Ethiopian emperor Fasilides and his successors.
 Surrounded by a 900-m-long wall, the city contains palaces, churches, monasteries and unique public and private buildings marked by Hindu and Arab influences, subsequently transformed by the Baroque style brought to Gondar by the Jesuit missionaries.

 Debre Berhan Selassie Church.
 This ancient Ethiopian Christian place of worship is known for its colourful, religious art.

 ON Gondar Backpackers.
 This is not on any booking site and all other hotels in the city start at $49/night.
 It was arranged by Ethio Backpacker Tours and appears on Google Maps.
-I was not charged and assume it was covered by Ethio Backpacker Tours.
+I was not charged and was covered by Ethio Backpacker Tours.
 They had no water.

 Day 10 Sat Dec 31

 Simien National Park WHS.
 Massive erosion over the years on the Ethiopian plateau has created one of the most spectacular landscapes in the world, with jagged mountain peaks, deep valleys and sharp precipices dropping some 1,500 m.
-The park is home to some extremely rare animals such as the Gelada baboon, the Simien fox and the Walia ibex, a goat found nowhere else in the world.
+The park is home to some rare animals such as the Gelada baboon, the Simien fox and the Walia ibex, a goat found nowhere else in the world.

 Itinerary Ehio Backpacker Tours – 3 days

-We had two guides who both spoke good English, one with a rifle.
+We had two guides who spoke good English, one with a rifle.
 They provided excellent service as did the three cooks at each camp.

-Day 1 | Gondar to Sankobar.
-Drive 2-3 hours from Gondar to Debark to get permit from the Park headquarters and scout before starting trek at Buytras (Simien Lodge).
+Day 1 Gondar to Sankobar.
+Drive 2-3 hours from Gondar to Debark to get a permit from the Park headquarters and scout before starting the trek at Buytras (Simien Lodge).
 Walk 3-4 hours to Sankabar campsite (3250m ASL) with a good chance of seeing Gelada baboons.

 The walk followed on the edge of the escarpment with huge views to the west – endless small mountains and farming villages on the small flat areas.
 Because of the altitude, my weight, age, smoking and fitness, I was quite breathless for the few short climbs.
 We saw two troops of baboons, each with an imposing large male with a gold mane and about 10 females and juvenile males.
-They are very habituated and walked right in front of us.
+They are very habituated and walk right in front of us.

 The road was within a few hundred metres of the trail and we walked on it three times, the last stretch for about a kilometre.
 Public buses were seen as well as some large trucks.

-Day 2 | Sankabar to Geech.
-Walk 5-7 hours descending down Jinbar Wenz (which feeds the waterfall) to Jinbar Waterfall to a short ascent to Geech village and the campsite at 3600 ASL, just past Geech.
+Day 2 Sankabar to Geech.
+Walk 5-7 hours descending Jinbar Wenz (which feeds the waterfall) to Jinbar Waterfall a short ascent to Geech village and the campsite at 3600 ASL, just past Geech.
 Great views of the mountains with giant lobelia plants.
-See sunset from the nearby Kedadit summit.
+See the sunset from the nearby Kedadit summit.

 After breakfast (pancakes and jam) at 7, we were off at 8.
 Today horses carried our luggage and I carried less than the first day.

 We followed next to the road and escarpment with views similar to the day before.
 We descended to a creek with a deep gorge below.
 Brook and Vitaly, who had been in Afar with me appeared at a lookout.
 They were in a Land Cruiser and had slept in Simien Lodge the night before.
-We climbed up to the road and walked on it for over a kilometer.
+We climbed to the road and walked on it for over a kilometre.
 Public buses and big trucks passed us.
 For another remarkable occurrence, a family I had met in Khartoum airport passed, stopped and talked for a while.

 We saw a nice fox fairly close to camp.
 Lobelia is a remarkable plant with a palm-like trunk, long leaves and a massive flower stalk.
 It blooms only once, then dies.
 There was also a pine tree similar to bristlecone pine.
 Much of the trunk is dead but a thin strip of active tree nourishes small bunches of needles.
 3,800 m elevation.